 Private and Individual Donor Scholarships

 Many companies, foundations, community organizations and clubs sponsor study abroad grants.
-Scholarships and education grants from these organizations are called “outside” or “private” scholarships.
+Scholarships and education grants from these organizations are called “outside”, "external" or “private” scholarships.
 Organizations offering these types of private scholarships can be institutions such as labor unions, religious centers, public organizations or clubs.
 A private scholarship is generally a one-time form of aid.

 Individual donors, on the other hand, are individuals who have set up a private fund for students to receive financial aid.
 These study abroad scholarships or grants vary in amount and have specific eligibility requirements set by the donor.
-Scholarships are awarded from academic merit or financial need depending on the donor.
+Scholarships are awarded based on academic merit or financial need depending on the donor.

 To find global scholarships through individual donors, a bit more searching is usually required.
 Sometimes these scholarships are advertised, but more often than not, you will have to seek them out on your own.

 Now that you know where to find an international scholarship, it’s also important to know what kind of scholarships are being offered.
 Depending on the scholarship, there are different eligibility requirements.
 Likewise, different global scholarships will cover different costs related to the study abroad experience.

 With proper planning and research, you'll be on your way to receiving financial aid for your studies abroad - whether in the form of merit-based scholarships, need-based scholarships, master's degree scholarships or other aid that you qualify for - in no time.
 Check out some of the different types of scholarships below to pick one that’s right for you!